About Student Government

 The Treasurer is responsible for ACC Student Government financial matters and keeps an accurate account of all funds received and spent.
 The Treasurer serves as a custodian of all financial records and funds for Student Government.

 The Secretary serves as the recorder for ACC Student Government meetings and is responsible for the production and distribution of meeting minutes and agendas.

 The SSAC Representative is the voice of Arapahoe Community College students to the State Student Advisory Council for the Colorado Community College System.

 Why should I become involved with Student Government?

 The leadership skills and experiences gained by being involved in student government are extremely valuable for both your personal and professional life.
 By being part of the decision making process you will be an advocate for change and be an influential voice on campus.
-Student Government is always in need of committee members and participants.
+Student Government is always in need of volunteer committee members and participants.